reputex/widgets/packages/reputex-vue-widget/README.md

 -   Fully  **Typescript**  ready out-of-the box.
 ​
 ​
-## ��  Quick start
+## 🚀 Quick start
 ​
 If you're new to ReputeX, check the [quickstart guide in the official docs](https://docs.reputex.io/) on how to get started.
 ​
 ## Reputex Vue Widget Installation
 ​
-​
-​
 ### 1. Install ReputeX Vue Widget
-​
-1. Open your terminal or command prompt.
+- Open your terminal or command prompt.
-2. Navigate to your project directory.
+- Navigate to your project directory.
-3. Install ReputeX React Widget:
+- Install ReputeX React Widget:
-    -   Install the package via `npm`:
+    -   Install the package via npm:
 	     `npm i @reputex/vue-widget`
 	 - or yarn:
 		 `yarn add @reputex/vue-widget`